 ACM Classic Car Show (ACM Oldtimer-Treffen)

-The first Sunday of the festival, the Oldtimers take to the Wiesn!
+On the first Sunday of the festival, the Oldtimers take to the Wiesn!
 Oldtimer is the German term for a classic car (or a car more than twenty years old).
 Dozens upon dozens of cars, trucks, motorbikes, and scooters take part in the event hosted by the Automobil-Club München, or ACM.
 2019 was the 16th annual meeting of the event on the Wiesn “under Bavaria,” the statue, that is.
 The ACM Oldtimer-Treffen is really fun and entrance is free.
 Everyone is enthusiastic about the vehicles on display and the crowd is all ages.

 As a foreign traveler, it’s really interesting to see what’s “exotic” in Munich.
 For example, the retired New Jersey fire truck on display isn’t so exciting for me but the old police cars and 3-wheel bubble-top Messerschmitt certainly caught my attention.